thapovan-inc/orion-server-java/src/main/proto/doc/MESSAGES.md

 The `StartEvent` is emitted only once and at the start of the span.
 Any span without a start event is marked as an anomaly.
 The `event_id` is denoted by an unsigned 64-bit integer.
 The `event_id` must be [monotonically increasing](https://en.wikipedia.org/wiki/Monotonic_function) within a `Span`.

-Optionally `metadata` can be added to the event as a `jsonString` or as a `protobuf Struct`.
+Optionally `metadata` can be added to the event as a `jsonString` .
 It would make sense to include the platform details such as OS, `process_id` etc. as the metadata for the `StartEvent`

 ## EndEvent